dheero/OBF.github.io/wiki/SVN-Developers.md

 this scenario svnserver is launched in tunnel mode and runs <em>as the user who invoked it</em>.

+The SVN client protocol makes <b>multiple</b> connections to the svnserver binary.
+Since we only allow access via SSH this means you may be prompted for you developer password <b>several times</b> during any SVN action, including a simple checkout.
+The easiest way to remove the multiple password prompts is to set up your ssh-agent process or make use of SSH keypairs for passwordless access via public key encryption.
+For assistance in setting this up, email the OBF Helpdesk at <em>support at open-bio.org</em>.

 ### Public SVN Access

 Not implemented yet.
 We will set up a standalone anonymous SVN server